chainlink/kubebuilder-skaffold/Readme.md

 This will allow `make deploy` to run successfully

 ## Skaffold
-Kubebuilder and Skaffold don't play well together either [see here](https://github.com/GoogleContainerTools/skaffold/issues/1737) as skaffold messes with CRDs, but we can work around that
+Kubebuilder and Skaffold don't play well together either, ([see here](https://github.com/GoogleContainerTools/skaffold/issues/1737)) as skaffold messes with CRDs, but we can work around that.

 Setting up skaffold:
 1. Add the `skaffold.yaml` file